 Fig. 11.
-Typical 4 Bed House

-DESIGN

-AMBITIONS

-The following scheme has been developed along similar principles to those used in the scheme which was recently approved (HPK/2012/0307) on this site and which was also submitted by John McCall Architects.
+Typical 4 Bed House DESIGN AMBITIONS The following scheme has been developed along similar principles to those used in the scheme which was recently approved (HPK/2012/0307) on this site and which was also submitted by John McCall Architects.
 Whilst the approved scheme was of a modern and contemporary style, the new scheme proposed in this application has been designed with house types and materials that are more traditional in nature in keeping with the neighbouring houses and developments.

-Foolowing the clients brief the proposed plan has been developed around a scheme for 21 units made up of 2, 3, 4 + 5 bed family houses.
+Following the clients brief the proposed plan has been developed around a scheme for 21 units made up of 2, 4 + 5 bed family houses.
 As part of the planning requirements, just under 30% of the proposed housing will be required to be 'Affordable' and as part of the scheme 6 - 2 bed houses have been incorporated into the plan, which will be managed by a local Housing Association-such as Equity Housing.
 The general desire of the overall scheme, is to provide a highquality living environment which is sympathetic to its surroundings in terms of both design and materials.

-The 21 proposed dwellings, based on our client's current requirements, are based on a mix of 10 various House types, providing a mix of :

-- 2 bedroom houses
+The 21 proposed dwellings, based on our client's current requirements, are based on a mix of 10 various House types, providing a mix of : - 2 bedroom houses - 4 bedroom houses - 5 bedroom houses The general orientation of the proposed units has been arranged to reinforce the current street scene as well maximise views.
+In line with our brief, the majority of all units are capable of

-- 3 bedroom Houses

-- 4 bedroom houses

-- 5 bedroom houses

-The general orientation of the proposed units has been arranged to reinforce the current street scene as well maximise views.